icing/blog/curl-ci-performance.md

 Over the last months, [Viktor Szakats](https://github.com/vszakats) and me worked on improving curl's CI system.
 Viktor focused on improvements in the various builds and how we cover all the platforms that we test on.
 I looked into improving the test suite reliability and performance.

+As I like to say, our CI is the weapon we slay the dragons with that lurk in code.
+It needs to be sharp and precise.
+Even for a [little hobby project like curl](https://daniel.haxx.se/blog/2024/04/22/curl-is-just-the-hobby/).

 ### A Plethora of Things